How to Fill out SBA Form 413 in 10 Steps

 But Goldklang insists that the process isn’t as intense as it might seem:

-And when in doubt, be transparent.
+This being said, when in doubt, you should be transparent.
 Ultimately, the SBA needs accurate information to make an informed lending decision.
-If you’re concerned about a particular debt, try to provide as many details as possible to back up the numbers.
+If you’re concerned about a particular debt, you should try to provide as many details as possible to back up the numbers.

-But that’s one of the greatest advantages to working with a loan specialist on your SBA application: They can advocate for you and help your lender look past those cut-and-dried numbers to understand aspects of your application that need additional explanation.
-And if that doesn’t work, then your loan expert can help you come up with a game plan if excessive personal debts are precluding your loan eligibility right now, so you can increase your chances of approval in the future.
+Plus, if this doesn’t work, then your loan expert can help you come up with an alternative plan if excessive personal debts are precluding your loan eligibility right now, so you can increase your chances of approval in the future.